mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 tested DRM on Safari - Netflix and Amazon video.
 Apple TV ok

 SM Bios Imac Pro 1,1.
-Put your symbios where the X on config.plist
+Put your smbios where the X on config.plist

 I include last Bios 22-12-8 moD for this processor 80-50-50